What is The Best Dog Food?

 Propylene Glycol - This is a synthetic preservative used to keep the kibble moist and has been identified by some vets to cause red blood cell damage in cats.
 There is little research into its toxicity or safety into the chronic use in pet foods.

 Ethoxyquin - This is another chemical additive, listed as a pesticide by the Department of Agriculture.
 It is banned from human food because it is known to promote cancer of the kidneys, bladder and stomach.
-Yet it is still used in some commercial pet foods to this day.
+Yet shockingly, it is still used in some commercial dog foods.

-BHA & BHT - These are additives used by numerous American pet food manufacturers, though they are banned by most countries in Europe.
+BHA & BHT - These are additives used by American pet food manufacturers, yet are banned by most countries in Europe.
 BHA and BHT are known to cause liver and kidney dysfunction, plus bladder and stomach cancers.
-Quite alarmingly, manufacturers are only required to list the ingredients THEY add to the dog food, so BHA and BHT added earlier in the manufacturing process can go completely unreported.
-In their defense, producers say these preservatives are used in very small amounts - but there is no denying the build-up over many years.
+Disturbingly, manufacturers are only required to list the ingredients they add to the dog food themselves - so any BHA and BHT added earlier in the manufacturing process go unreported.

-Mineral oxides or sulfates - Lastly, trace minerals in the form of mineral oxides or sulfates can't be digested by animals.
+Mineral oxides or sulfates - Trace minerals in the form of mineral oxides or sulfates can't be digested by animals.

-The ingredients on dog food labels can be confusing but your task will be a lot easier if you focus on the top five (as these are the most plentiful).
-Good ingredients are:
+The ingredients list on dog food labels can be confusing.
+Your task becomes a lot easier if you focus on the top five, as these are the most plentiful.
+Good ingredients to look for include:

-Vitamin E or C or Tocopherols - These are more natural preservatives which help retain the fats in the dog food.
+Vitamin E, vitamin C, or Tocopherols - These are natural preservatives which help retain the fats in the dog food.

-Trace minerals in a Chelated form - This enables the minerals to be easily absorbed by your dog's intestinal tract and bloodstream.
+Trace minerals in chelated form - This enables the minerals to be easily absorbed by your dog's intestinal tract and bloodstream.

-PetAg Taurine Tablets - This is an amino acid found in animal proteins, and a taurine deficiency can cause blindness and heart disease in dogs and cats.
-Most cat foods now contain a source of taurine but only a few high quality brands of dog food like Blue Buffalo Life Protection Formula contain it.
+2. Taurine - This is an amino acid found in animal proteins.
+A taurine deficiency can cause blindness and heart disease in dogs and cats.